What are local 350 groups?

 When key moments arise such as a critical decision about a devastating fossil fuel project or a global day of action, we also hope that local 350 groups will take action in solidarity, knowing that our voices are louder and more persuasive when we take action as a global movement.

 What can we expect from 350.org?
 What can we not expect?

 350 is not a funding organization, and while we know funds can be important for events, actions, and more, we are rarely able to help in this way.
 We can and will do our best to provide support in other important ways.
-This could include providing web hosting, downloadable materials, media support, political strategy, spotlighting local activities, or coaching from our coordinating team.
+This could include digital tools and website hosting, downloadable materials, media support, political strategy, spotlighting local activities, or coaching from our coordinating team.
 Our coordinating team is a bunch of very compassionate humans from around the world and are eager to talk and help figure out how we can work together to build powerful local movements connected globally to stop the climate crisis.

 How long should the 350 Local group last?